Tip # 2: Boost your metabolism program

 You don’t have to change what you currently eat as your breakfast meal, if you don’t want to.
 Even if you regularly eat one pound of bacon (although I hope not), all that’s required of you is to eat one or two vegetables with your usual “breakfast.”
 If you want to omit something to fit in this extra bit of food, that’s entirely up to you.
 Although, if you do, it’s a good idea to omit a poor-quality food choice.

 Have a carrot, a celery stick, mini cucumbers, cherry tomatoes, or whatever vegetables appeal to you.
 Add the veggies to an omelet.
 Have any left-over vegetables from last night's meal.
 You can even have any frozen veggies currently stocked in your freezer: cook up a small amount (1/2 to one cup).
 And switch it up if you can.
 Try to avoid always having the same vegetable choice(s) every morning.
 Each vegetable has differing nutrients, so a wider variety of vegetables ensures you are getting a wider variety of nutrients.
 And that’s important for good health.
 Can’t think of lots of different kinds of veggies?
 Google “vegetables.”
 There are probably lots you’ve never even heard of or tried.
 Let this be a learning experience for you.

 Are you into smoothies or juicing?
 Go ahead and add those extra veggies to your morning concoction, especially if you are pressed for time.
 But if you have the time, I encourage you to use the blender that nature built into your face: your mouth.
 Chew these veggies.
 Thoroughly chewing your food is the first step in the human digestive process (especially for carbohydrates like veggies).
 Chewing vs. drinking a food offers many other health benefits, like less of an insulin reaction and a longer-lasting satiety (fullness).
-And with the extra effort of chewing, there’s a tiny bit more of a metabolism boost than drinking the food.
+And with the extra effort of chewing, you strengthen your teeth and the bones of your upper and lower jaw.